github/docs/content/billing/using-the-enhanced-billing-platform-for-enterprises/about-enhanced-billing-for-git-large-file-storage.md

   - LFS
   - Enterprise
 shortTitle: About Git LFS billing
 permissions: The enhanced billing platform is available to all enterprise accounts, and organizations owned by enterprise accounts, created after June 2, 2024.
-Enterprises that participated in the beta program also have access to the enhanced billing platform.
+Enterprises that participated in the {% data variables.release-phases.public_preview %} program also have access to the enhanced billing platform.
 ---

 ## About billing for {% data variables.large_files.product_name_long %}